The future of .NET lies in Mono. The future of F# lies in MonoDevelop.

 Take a look at ThoughWorks latest Tech Radar.
 F# distant relatives (as in fairly new “functional-first” languages) Scala and Clojure are steaming ahead and have both reached “Adopt” status.
 F# is stuck in “assess” never-land.
 I don’t see many signs of that changing anytime soon.

 F# has limited credibility because of Microsoft.
-Even though F# is actually open source, it has a very small open source community.
-The development is completely driven from Microsoft, and there is very little “open source buzz” about it, typical for any Microsoft products.
-F# moves with the same slow cadence as Visual Studio, which is software terms are eons between releases.
+Even though F# is actually open source, it has a very small open-source community.
+The development is completely driven by Microsoft, and there is very little “open-source buzz” about it, typical for any Microsoft products.
+F# moves with the same slow cadence as Visual Studio, which in software terms means eons between releases.
 Any big and open F# frameworks are sorely lacking.

-On messaging; firstly, there is the total confusion about .NET.
-Where is that going?
-Windows8 is all about HTML5.
-Anders is doing Typescript now, silverlight is dead.
-There’s a lot of frustrated .NET developer out there.
-I’ve predicted that Mono is future home and legacy for .NET, and it looks more likely every day.
-As a die-hard MSDN developer you might frown upon this fact, but really it’s not a bad thing.
-Open-source and Mono has a lot to offer, for instance OS independence.
+On messaging: firstly, there is total confusion about .NET.
+Where is it going?
+Windows 8 is all about HTML5.
+Anders is doing TypeScript now, Silverlight is dead.
+There are a lot of frustrated .NET developers out there.
+I’ve predicted that Mono is the future home and legacy for .NET, and it looks more likely every day.
+As a die-hard MSDN developer, you might frown upon this fact, but really it’s not a bad thing.
+Open source and Mono have a lot to offer, for instance, OS independence.
 This is absolutely critical to continue to drive adoption.

 Secondly, F# has always been the odd one out in the .NET space (compared to headline technologies such as C#, VB, ASP).
-If Microsofts messaging on the future of .NET is confusing, their messaging on what F# is and supposed to be used for is crazy; “Use C# for everything, and if you’re an academic do some data analysis check out F#”.
-Screw that, F# is superior to C# in every single way, for any application.
-Microsoft should promote the hell out of it and stop pussyfooting about.
+If Microsoft’s messaging on the future of .NET is confusing, their messaging on what F# is and is supposed to be used for is crazy: “Use C# for everything, and if you’re an academic doing data analysis, check out F#.”
+Screw that - F# is superior to C# in every single way, for any application.
+Microsoft should promote the hell out of it and stop pussyfooting around.
 However, I have very little faith that this will ever improve, and F# is (and always has been) dancing close to the edge of oblivion.

 There is a big F# shaped hole in the language space currently, on the JVM and elsewhere.
 Like I stated a year ago, if F# did run on the JVM the story would be completely different, it would have massive adoption.
 It is a perfect candidate for “the static typed language of choice” in your language toolbox.
 Today people are seriously looking into Haskell when they get fed up with their gnarly python/ruby projects.
 Sadly F# is getting overlooked.